Noaaan/MythicMetals/PATCHNOTES.md

 - Fixed Air appending a Mythril Drill Upgrade tooltip
 - Fixed the Mythril Drill auto-repair not working
 - Fixed the Deepslate Runite Block not playing the correct sound effect
+- Fixed a crash by adding compatibility with Custom Piglin Bartering

 # 0.18.2